-The universities from Canada are preferred by more than 150,000 international students yearly.
+The Educational institutes from Canada are preferred by more than 400,000 full time international students yearly.
 Offering a high-quality teaching system, Canada is also rich in possibilities and cultures.
 Research, scientific publications and international collaborations are three of the aspects that Canadian educational institutions focus on.

 As soon as you receive the acceptance letter from the university, it is time to proceed to the next step: applying for a student visa, which is locally known as a student permit.

 - The course you wish to study